anoma/nspec/docs/architecture-2/engines/base.juvix.md

 };
 ```

-The `StateTransitionResult S I R O` type defines the results produced by a state
+The `StateTransitionResult S I R O C` type defines the results produced by a state
 transition function.
 When executing such a function, the engine instance can:

 - Update its local state.